Bloating, gas, acid reflux, heartburn, burping, and even acne can all be signs that you have low stomach acid.

 Most believe that stomach acid is the culprit behind many of these symptoms, especially heartburn.
 Therefore, it’s no surprise we are told to take antacids such as Tums and Rolaids or prescription drugs like Prilosec to stop heartburn.
 Unfortunately, even though symptoms may vanish for the immediate moment, the long term consequences of suppressing stomach acid can be devastating, leading to many digestive health concerns, which will eventually manifest in other symptoms throughout the body, including skin troubles for some, as in the case of acne.

-Why Stomach Acid Is Good For You
+Why Low Stomach Acid Is Not A Good Thing

 Hydrochloric acid, also know as HCL, is an often overlooked factor in digestive care and contributes to deficiencies.
 HCL has many purposes, but one of the most important is to help breakdown and absorb nutrients in food.
 In addition to HCL being necessary for protein breakdown, many vitamins and minerals are dependent on HCL to be absorbed, such as: